Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 A redirect loop occurs when a URL redirects back to itself or a series of other URLs that eventually redirect back to the original URL, creating an endless cycle.

-This traps users in a loop, preventing them from accessing the intended content and causing frustration.
-Web crawlers may also get stuck in the loop, which causes confusion and may prevent them from indexing the pages in the loop.
+This traps users and search engines in a loop, preventing them from accessing the intended content.
+This causes frustraion among users and prevents web crawlers from indexing the pages involved in the loop.

 In the graphic shown below, it takes 4 redirects from the source page before it reaches the target page.

-This sequence of redirects slows down page load times, adversely affecting user experience.
-Redirect chains also weaken the SEO value of the links involved in the series.
+This sequence of redirects slows down page load times, impacting user experience.
+Redirect chains also weaken the SEO value as it gets passed on in the series of redirects.

 Manually finding URL chains is possible, but it can be tricky and slow.